Maintenance

 Day-to-day tasks

-• build and repair ships and boats
+• service and repair vessels in shipyards and docks

-• install and repair onboard systems
+• install engines, navigation equipement and safety systems

 Working environment